mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

   single Event Receiver.

 Event Stream Management Endpoint
-: A URL hosted by the transmitter, which serves as the stream management API for a stream.
+: A URL hosted by the transmitter; it serves as the stream management API for a stream.
 An Event Transmitter MAY use a single Management Endpoint for multiple streams, provided that the transmitter has some mechanism through which they can identify the applicable stream